 They say Male in Maldives is a tropical paradise.
-We ask why one wouldn’t want to venture a few hundred kilometers north, around 250 kilometers off the coast of Kerala in India?
+We ask why one wouldn’t want to venture a few hundred kilometres north, around 250 km off the coast of Kerala in India?
 Furthermore, your Indian Visa gives you access to many other fun, mainland destinations.

-The Lakshadweep Islands are best towards the end of the monsoons to right before the peak of the next summers.
+The best time to visit the Lakshadweep Islands is towards the end of the monsoons to right before the peak of the next summer.

 Lakshwadweep is accessable by air and sea.
 No road transport is available.